-6.2.2.
+5.2.2.
 Procedures at the Proxy

-A SIP proxy that supports this extension and receives a request, typically a SIP INVITE, without the P-Charge-Info header field MAY insert a P-Charge-Info header field.
+A SIP proxy that supports this extension and receives a request, typically a SIP INVITE, MAY insert a P-Charge-Info header field.
 The contents of the inserted header field may be decided based on local policy or by querying an external entity to determine the identity of the party to be charged.